szantaii/mirror-pi/README.md

 ## License

 This project, unless noted otherwise, is licensed under the MIT License.
 For the full license, see [`LICENSE`](LICENSE).
-Copyright (c) 2014 Istvan Szantai <szantaii at sidenote dot hu>
+Copyright © 2014 Istvan Szantai \<szantaii at sidenote dot hu\>

 jQuery JavaScript Library v2.1.1 Copyright 2005, 2014 jQuery Foundation, Inc. and other contributors, released under the [MIT license](http://jquery.org/license)